JacekWozniak12/game-framework/docs/Coding/Game/GameEntity.md

 > Slow motion effect.

 ### Additional
-Interfaces that can, but don't have to be on GameAgent.
+Interfaces that can, but don't have to be on GameEntity.

-#### IControllableAgents
+#### IUsable\<T>
-Agents that can be controlled by **IController** (*interface defining object that handles controllers*).
+Can be used by GameAgent.

 #### IDamageable
-Agents that have health and can be destroyed.
+Objects that have health and can be destroyed.
-> Zombie that can be killed with weapon.
+> Wood plank that can be cut with axe.